Facebook facebook Facebook twitter

 Image: Casa Vallejo Hotel Baguio Facebook page

-However, the horrors of the past remain without rest: hotel guests reported hearing distinct moans and sharp sobs from adjacent rooms or seeing apparitions through mirrors or hazy figures descending the regal staircase while staying in the hotel.
-Many that stayed in these scary place would also feel like they were being watched from afar.
+Today, there isn’t any hint of its wartime functions in this haunted places in Baguio anymore.
+Instead, it portrays majestic architecture and houses many known establishments.
+However, the horrors of the past remain haunted in Baguio without rest: hotel guests reported hearing distinct moans and sharp sobs from adjacent rooms or seeing apparitions through mirrors or hazy figures descending the regal staircase while staying in the hotel.
 It seems Casa Vallejo’s history keeps catching up to it.
+Many that remained in this scary place would also feel like they were being watched from afar.

 How to get to Casa Vallejo: via commute: From the city center, Casa Vallejo is easily walkable via Session Road going southbound towards Upper Session Road, or you may ride jeepneys and ask to be dropped off at Upper Session Road; via private car: Drive southbound from Session Road and onto Upper Session Road upon reaching the junction, Casa Vallejo should be at your left.